 Pod bugs undergo hemimetabolous metamorphosis which refers to the developmental process comprising egg, nymph, and adult stages.

-Egg Stage (4–7 days) - Typically 1–1.5 mm in size and oval or barrel shape.
-Their color transitions from creamy white to yellow and then to brown prior to hatching.
-The eggs are deposited either solitary or gregariously on pods, leaves, or stems which are firmly adhered to the plant materials.
+Egg Stage (4–7 days) - Typically 1–1.5 mm in size and oval or barrel-shaped.
+Their color transitions from creamy white to yellow and then to brown before hatching.
+The eggs are deposited either singly or in groups on pods, leaves, or stems, which are firmly adhered to the plant materials.
 The chorion is smooth, with a distinct micropylar region.

-Nymphal Stage (8–20 days) - This stage of pest consists of 5 instars, they are very active feeders.
-Early instars they are small, soft-bodied, and typically light green or yellow.
-Later instars they become darker, often greenish-brown or reddish, and exhibit more segmentation.
-Wing pads begin to emerge from the third instar onwards, leg parts also start to get strengthen up.
+Nymphal Stage (8–20 days) - This stage of pest consists of 5 instars; they are very active feeders.
+Early instars are small, soft-bodied, and typically light green or yellow.
+Later instars become darker, often greenish-brown or reddish, and exhibit more segmentation.
+Wing pads begin to emerge from the third instar onwards, leg parts also start to get strengthened.

-Adult Stage (2–3 weeks) – They possess fully developed wings, with strong long legs and weel developed reproductive organs.
+Adult Stage (2–3 weeks) – They possess fully developed wings, with strong, long legs and well-developed reproductive organs.
 They are highly mobile and capable of strong flight capacity.
 Feeding is intensive, primarily targeting pods and seeds.
 (Kiju et al. 2024)